State visit by Pope Benedict XVI to the United Kingdom: 17 September

-On the second day of his visit to the United Kingdom the Pope began the day with a private Mass at 54 Parkside, Wimbledon, the official residence of the Apostolic Nunciature to Great Britain, blessing a stained glass window designed by the artist Brian Clarke for the Papal Chapel.
-The work of art was commissioned to commemorate the Beatification of Cardinal John Henry Newman.
+On the second day of his visit to the United Kingdom the Pope began the day with a private Mass at 54 Parkside, Wimbledon, the official residence of the Apostolic Nunciature to Great Britain, blessing three stained glass windows commissioned from the artist Brian Clarke for the new Papal Chapel.
+The works of art were to commemorate the Beatification of Cardinal John Henry Newman.
 His first public engagement was a celebration of Catholic education with a visit to address educators and students at St Mary's University, Twickenham, which was followed by a meeting with people of faith in the university's Waldegrave Drawing Room.

 He became the first Pope to enter Lambeth Palace, where he met the Archbishop of Canterbury.
-He made the journey from Lambeth Palace to the Palace of Westminster by Popemobile, making an address to Civil Society from the spot in Westminster Hall where St Thomas More died a martyr's death in 1535, being accused of high treason for holding to his Catholic faith in refusing to acknowledge the validity of the Act of Succession.
+He made the journey from Lambeth Palace to the Palace of Westminster by Popemobile, making an address to Civil Society from the spot in Westminster Hall where St Thomas More was sentenced to a martyr's death in 1535, being accused of high treason for holding to his Catholic faith in refusing to acknowledge the validity of the Act of Succession.

 In the evening there was an ecumenical celebration of evening prayer at Westminster Abbey with representatives from all the main Christian churches including the Greek Orthodox, Coptic and Free Churches.
 He later venerated the tomb of Edward the Confessor at the Abbey.